Study Strategies for Understanding Civil Procedure, Contracts, and Criminal Law

 Academic success in law school is about adopting proven learning and study strategies early in the semester.
-The goal of this workshop is to equip participants with the skills and strategies needed to cope with voluminous reading assignments and case-briefing.
+The goal of this workshop is to equip participants with the skills and strategies needed to cope with voluminous reading assignments.
 We will discuss the best ways to prepare for class, take effective notes, manage time, and get organized.